 In 2018, alongside Giovanni Ciccotti (University of Rome “La Sapienza”) and Benoît Roux (University of Chicago), I began research into the twentieth century.
-My focus concerns fundamental computer simulations, i.e., simulations based on the translation of fundamental laws of science into computer codes to approach complex natural systems.
-This area of inquiry allows me to operate at the intersection of my physics background and my training in the history and philosophy of science.
-In my research, I try to develop a coherent historical and epistemological reconstruction of fundamental computer simulations from the early 1950s to the 1980s.
-Since 2019, I have been part of a research group on Molecular Dynamics at the University of Chicago.
+My focus concerns fundamental computer simulations, i.e., simulations based on the translation of fundamental laws of science into computer programs and computer codes to approach complex natural systems.
+This area of inquiry, which is my main interest, allows me to operate at the intersection of my background in physics and my training in the history and philosophy of science.
+I have been working on the historical reconstruction of Martin Kaplrus’ major contributions to the field of molecular dynamics, and how computational statistical mechanics has influenced the development of biophysics, chemistry and condensed matter.
+A striking example is the SHAKE algorithm that gave great impetus to molecular dynamics simulations of constrained (poly)atomic aggregates.
+During 2019-2021, I was part of a molecular dynamics research group operating within the Neubauer Collegium at the University of Chicago.